- What do we need to know before applying to become a certification body?

 - Once you know what certification scheme you want to deliver you apply directly to UKAS for accreditation.

 - Accreditation includes an assessment of how you plan to audit and test organisations against the certification criteria.

 - UKAS provide the ICO with details of applications it receives as well as accreditations they issue, refuse or withdraw.

 - They also provide us with a summary of complaints and appeals they receive.

-- UKAS are required to notify the ICO of any non-conformity of the certification body that has the potential to lead to suspension or withdrawal of accreditation or could result in an infringement of the GDPR or damage to the integrity of GDPR certification.
+- UKAS are required to notify the ICO of any non-conformity of the certification body that has the potential to lead to suspension or withdrawal of accreditation or could result in an infringement of the UK GDPR or damage to the integrity of UK GDPR certification.

 - Certification bodies are required to inform the ICO about all applications they receive at the application stage and their reasons for granting/withdrawing certification.

 UKAS publish details of accredited certification bodies on their website and we will link to their list of accredited organisations from our website.